adamslab-ub/CapAM-MRTA/README.md

 Learning Scalable Policies over Graphs for Multi-Robot Task Allocation using Capsule Attention Networks (CapAM)

-This repository contains the code for the implementation of Capsule based attention networks aka CapAM, for solving Multi-Robot Task Allocation.
+This repository contains the code for the implementation of Capsule based attention networks aka CapAM, for solving a Single-Task Robot Single Robot-Task (SR-ST) Multi-Robot Task Allocation problem.
+Environment:
+    The SR-ST MRTA environment can be initialized using the MRTA class inside problem/mrta/problem_mrta.py.
+All the state space variables and the necessary functions to update the state space are implemented using the StateMRTA class inside problem/mrta/state_mrta.py The training.py implements a REINFORCE algorithm

 ![](gif_latest.gif)